-Access hatches and doors from conditioned spaces to unconditioned spaces such as attics and crawl spaces shall be weatherstripped and insulated to the same R-value required by Section R402 for the wall or ceiling in which they are installed.
+Access hatches and doors from conditioned spaces to unconditioned spaces such as attics and crawl spaces shall be weatherstripped and insulated to the same R-value required by TableSection R402.1.3 for the wall or ceiling in which they are installed. a level equivalent to the insulation on the surrounding surfaces.
 Access shall be provided to all equipment that prevents damaging or compressing the insulation.
 A wood-framed or equivalent baffle or retainer is required to be provided when loose-fill insulation is installed, the purpose of which is to prevent the loose-fill insulation from spilling into the living space when the attic access is opened, and to provide a permanent means of maintaining the installed R-value of the loose-fill insulation.